-Self-Guided Walking Tour in Saint Tropez
+Self-Guided Walking Tour in Saint-Tropez

 7 Stops 2.3 km ~1.5 hours

-Walking tour route map of Saint Tropez
+Walking tour route map of Saint-Tropez Open interactive map

-Why Walk Saint Tropez?
+Why Walk Saint-Tropez?
 A Self-Guided Tour

 Saint-Tropez is small.
 That is the first thing to understand.
 The famous version, the superyachts and the paparazzi and the 80-euro club entry, sits on top of a fishing village you can cross on foot in fifteen minutes.
 This walk is how you find the village underneath the brand.
 The whole loop is about 2.3 km, almost all of it flat except one short climb to the citadel, and it ties together the harbour, the old quarter, the high fortress, the market square and the art museum into one continuous line that ends back where it started.